Priyankasaggu11929/priyankasaggu11929.github.io/fitness.md

 ---

+## *June 20, 2020*

+    - cw: 73.9 kgs (2020/06/20)

+    - gw1: 81 kgs ✔️
+    - gw2: 78 kgs ✔️
+    - gw3: 75 kgs ✔️
+    - gw4: 73 kgs
+    - gw5: 70 kgs
+    - gw6: 67 kgs

+<sub>Here I go, girl! 🎉️🤩️</sub>

+<sub>So, while today I crossed the *third goal weight* milestone, I've come closer to *the fourth one* too.
+And this makes me so happy, that for a moment, I forgot all my other tensions, stressful things in the life. 🙂️</sub>

+<sub>There's yet a long way for me to actually touch the final goal weight, but at this point of time, I'm no longer afraid to face people in real life.
+I'm much comfortable with my body, with the way I look.
+I'm happier than ever before! 😊️</sub>

+<sub>I really worked hard for it & I *myself appreciate* all my efforts now. ❤️ </sub>

+---

 ## *June 18, 2020*

 <sub>Today, I age 26 on the scale, in terms of my metabolic age.
 So, 4 more years left to knock down now. :)</sub>